asbor/iu-project-software-engineering/documents/01-Conception-Phase/chapters/01_Introduction_and_Goals.md

 * Manage inventory items, such as fermentables, hops, yeast, and miscellaneous items.
 * Import and export recipes based on the BeerXML standard.

-***Target Audience***

-The target audience for the application is a surprisingly large group of beer-brewer enthusiasts and self-hosting enthusiasts who want manage their brewing recipes and brew logs in a simple and efficient way.
+***Target Audience:*** The target audience for the application is a surprisingly large group of beer-brewer enthusiasts and self-hosting enthusiasts who want manage their brewing recipes and brew logs in a simple and efficient way.
 Without the need for overpriced subscriptions fees like at [@Brewfather], [@BrewersFriend]  or [@BeerSmith].

 ## Quality Goals